The fast food industry should stop behaving like Mr. Pink from ‘Reservoir Dogs’

 The issue these days is that the demographic of people working in the fast food industry is skewing older.
-In the past most people working at these places were kids just looking for some walking around money.
-These days the employees are older and actually trying to support themselves and possibly families.
-These people would very much appreciate it if the fast food industry stopped behaving like Steve Buscemi’s Mr. Pink from “Reservoir Dogs.”
+In the past most people working at these places were kids just looking for some walk-around money.
+These days the employees are older and actually trying to support themselves, possibly families.
+These people would much appreciate it if the fast food industry stopped behaving like Steve Buscemi’s Mr. Pink from “Reservoir Dogs.”

-Now, I know a lot of people love Pink’s anti-tipping speech, but I find it necessary to point out that his argument, much like the decision to not pay workers enough money, makes no sense, is incredibly selfish and lacks any trace of what normal humans know as empathy.
+Now, I know a lot of people love Pink’s anti-tipping speech, but I find it necessary to point out that his argument, much like the decision to not pay workers enough money, makes no sense.
+It’s incredibly selfish and lacks any trace of what normal humans know as empathy.

 Let’s take a look at what the man has to say.